jakim54/swift-closures-reading-swift-intro-000/README.md

 The third and last argument is called `secondNumber` and it is of type `Int`.

-Lets implement this function now.
+Let's implement this function now.

-For now, lets just print our `firstNumber` and `secondNumber` argument.
+For now, let's just print our `firstNumber` and `secondNumber` argument.

 ```swift
 func printMathResult(mathFunction: (Int, Int) -> Int, firstNumber: Int, secondNumber: Int) {